wjzijderveld/blog/source/_posts/2013-08-02-keep-improving.md

 just ignore a #}

 I'm hoping to find a job were I can work with Symfony, were I can use TDD and other QA techniques and tools.
-A job were I can put my hard and soul in exploring the possibilities of new techniques and implementing those techniques.
+A job were I can put my hearth and soul in exploring the possibilities of new techniques and implementing those techniques.
 And if that includes working on and with OpenSource, that would be awesome!